-In accordance with the philosophy of the school, the Music Department provides a curriculum which challenges the student to discover her own creative and intellectual resources and to develop them to her fullest potential.
-The music major curriculum includes five major components of study: theory, ear training, music history, composition and technology.
-The courses offered encourage an understanding of music in relation to the other arts, as well as the development of the cultural and aesthetic values which music communicates.
-As in other disciplines, the Music Department seeks to prepare the student for advanced study on a college or conservatory level.
+In accordance with the philosophy of the school, the Performing Arts Department provides a curriculum that challenges the student to discover her own creative, artistic, and intellectual resources and develop them to her fullest potential.
+The music major curriculum includes five components of study: theory, ear training, music history, composition, and technology and prepares students for advanced music study on a college or conservatory level.
 The theater major introduces students to various acting techniques, public speaking, theater history, and allows them the opportunity to develop as playwrights and musical theater composers.

 Goals and Objectives

-- Incorporate the cognitive aspects of musical development
+- Incorporate the cognitive aspects of artistic development

 - Introduce new approaches to fundamental concepts